 And one of the most unbearably condemning truths we had no choice but to live in denial of — even though it is an extremely obvious truth — is that the more and/or longer an individual human, or even a ‘race’ (ethnic group) of humans, was exposed to the great battle that humanity has been heroically waging against ignorance, the more they would suffer from the upset state of the angry, egocentric and alienated human condition.

 The particular reason this truth has been unbearably condemning while we couldn’t explain the human condition and defend our upset behaviour is that it left those more upset feeling, and even portrayed as, less worthwhile and inferior to those who weren’t as upset.
-With the upset state of the human condition now at last explained and defended in FREEDOM, we can see how unjustly condemning and dangerous this prejudice against upset has been because what is revealed is that while humans do vary in their degree of upset as a result of humanity’s heroic battle to find self-knowledge, ALL HUMANS ARE EQUALLY GOOD.
+With the upset state of the human condition now at last explained and defended in WTM Email 5 — and of course definitively in FREEDOM — we can see how unjustly condemning and dangerous this prejudice against upset has been because what is revealed is that while humans do vary in their degree of upset as a result of humanity’s heroic battle to find self-knowledge, ALL HUMANS ARE EQUALLY GOOD.
 Upset is not a bad, evil state, but a good, heroic one.
 But again, until we could explain this truth that all humans are equally good there was the danger of unfair and destructive racist, ageist and sexist prejudice and discrimination against the more upset, and also by the more upset towards the less upset for their either direct or implied condemnation of them.
 The Holocaust where 6 million Jews were exterminated by the Nazis during World War II, and in more recent times, the attempted ‘ethnic cleansing’ by the Bantu Hutu of some 800,000 of the tall, elitist Nilotic Tutsi in 100 days of bloodshed in Rwanda in 1994, are two horrific instances of the endless horrific-beyond-description examples in history of the effects of prejudice.
 (The nature of the prejudices involved in these two conflicts will be explained shortly.)

 It is an immense relief then that understanding of the human condition finally brings an end to all prejudices like racism, because, clearly, without the clarifying explanation for why all humans are equally good, it was far too dangerous to differentiate individuals, races, genders, ages, generations, countries, civilisations and cultures according to how innocent or upset they were.
 It is no wonder that, to quote an article in New Scientist, when ascribing ‘genes for negative traits’ to ‘ethnic groups’ there has been concerned debate over ‘whether some avenues of research are best left un-trodden because what they reveal is bound to be socially and culturally incendiary…Or is it intellectually dishonest, even cowardly, not to investigate all aspects of the human condition?’ (see paragraph 1041 of FREEDOM).

 While we couldn’t explain the upset state of the human condition it certainly has been ‘incendiary’, far too dangerous to acknowledge differences in where individuals, races, genders, ages, generations, countries, civilisations or cultures were in their progression from innocence to upset in the human journey from ignorance to enlightenment.
 And so the extremely dishonest attitude of not allowing differentiation simply had to be enforced.
+(WTM Email 29 catalogues the ever increasing vehemence with which this has been enforced.)

 HOWEVER, most importantly, now that all this ‘dishonest’ denial has been defied and ‘all aspects of the human condition’ have been truthfully ‘investigate[d]’ by Jeremy Griffith, and, as a result of that, the explanation of why all humans are equally good has been found and presented in FREEDOM, this situation completely changes.
 With the defence of upset found, it finally becomes both psychologically safe AND NECESSARY — if we are to truly understand ourselves and free ourselves from living in Plato’s horrible cave of soul-deadening darkness/alienation — to acknowledge differences in upset.
 As Christ said, ‘the truth will set you free’ (Bible, John 8:32), but of course it had to be the full truth that explains and defends us — so now that we have that full truth about our upset/corrupted condition, that truth IS what sets us free; it is what allows us to at last end the agony and horror of the human condition.